 When a close friend or relative has entered addiction recovery, you have every reason to hope for a different future.
-Your relationship with the person going to treatment will surely change, but you will also be an important part of continued support for them during and after treatment.
-It is typical for relatives and friends of patients in addiction recovery to go through a whirlwind of feelings as their loved one enters a residential treatment program.
+Your relationship with the person going to treatment will likely change, but you will also be an important part of continued support during and after treatment.
+It is typical for relatives and friends of people with substance Use Disorders to go through a whirlwind of feelings as their loved one enters a residential treatment program.

-As an addict’s close family member or friend, please accept that your feelings are a normal part of the recovery process.
-Rest assured that the patients themselves must also work through a variety of thoughts and emotions as they process their own decision to overcome addiction.
-Sometimes, friends and relatives of people going into rehab also have a tendency to feel responsible for their loved one’s addiction, thinking that somehow they could have stopped it from becoming a serious problem.
+As a close family member or friend of someone with a substance use disorder, please understand that your feelings are a normal part of the recovery process.
+Rest assured that throughout addiction treatment, patients must also work through a variety of thoughts and emotions as they process the addiction.

 A loved one’s addiction is not something for which you should assume personal responsibility or blame.
 The factors that led to your loved one’s substance abuse are complex.
-There will be no positive outcome from thinking you are the one to blame.
-If you choose to receive family therapy, you will get the coping strategies and ways of thinking that you need to truly support a loved one in rehab.
+In family therapy, coping strategies for dealing with feeling are discussed as well as healthy ways to support a loved one in rehab.

-As a loved one who is providing social and emotional support to an addict, you could easily believe that you understand the disease.
-However, without having gone through addiction and recovery firsthand, you should not pretend to know what it’s like.
-The recovery process is very personal to each individual.
-What’s more, there are many types of mental health conditions that can contribute to addiction.
-That’s why your loved one will rely on a professional rehabilitation team to manage every aspect of his or her therapy.
+As a loved one who is providing social and emotional support to someone with a substance use disorder, you may believe that you understand the disease.
+However, addiction is different for every person.
+The recovery process is unique to each individual.
+There are also many types of mental health conditions that can contribute to addiction.
+That’s why a professional rehabilitation team is recommended for successful recovery.

-An addiction recovery program will be confidential, but he or she may choose to share aspects of it with you at different times.
-While each patient’s substance abuse problems are individual, you can help an addict by encouraging him or her to fully participate in the rehabilitation process.
-Your job is to suspend judgment and to offer words of kindness and love.
+An addiction recovery program will be confidential, but participants may choose to share aspects of it with you at different times.
+While each person’s substance abuse is individual, you can help by encouraging full participation in the rehabilitation process.
+Your job is to offer words of love and support.

 Allowing your loved one time to get well without your help is hard because you must sit back and let the professionals do their job.
 Your participation may be limited and there may be periods of time when you are not permitted to have contact with the patient.